jusbuckingham/zodia/README.md

 3. Be able to to edit or add new 'signs' and/or 'celebrities'.

 ### Additional details
-- Who is this for: Zodiac enthusiasts.
+- Who this for: Zodiac enthusiasts.
-- What is this for: To be able to enjoy and contribute to the Zodia hub.
+- What this for: To be able to enjoy and contribute to the Zodia hub.
 - Why: To build a community around Zodiac enthusiasts.

 ## Code Snippets